LaganYT/LRCLIB-Frontend/README.md

 ## Features
 - Search for lyrics dynamically using `/search/{query}`.
 - View plain and synced lyrics in a modern modal interface.
-- **Find lyrics from multiple sources** including Musixmatch (via @mjba/lyrics) and Google (via lyrics-finder) for maximum coverage with both regular and synced lyrics support.
+- **Find lyrics from Musixmatch** via @mjba/lyrics with both regular and synced lyrics support.
 - Input synced lyrics.
 - Upload audio client-side (required).
 - Sync lyrics line by line with the uploaded audio.